Shanghai official says virus response lacking as city grinds to halt

 Residents complained online about a lack of food, problems accessing medical services, and fears that positive cases were not being transferred out of residential buildings quickly enough.

-In one case an asthma patient died after allegedly being refused medical services.
+Two separate asthma patients have died after reportedly being refused medical services due to Covid restrictions.

 Shanghai reported more than 5,600 positive cases Thursday, most of them asymptomatic.

-Several exhibition halls in the city have been converted into mass quarantine centres.
+Several exhibition halls in the city have been converted into mass quarantine centres, lining up thousands of beds for patients with mild symptoms.

 Ma said authorities were "speeding up the transfer and isolation of infected people, minimising the time they remain in the community".